Matt Parcell: 2016

 Parcell's first competitive showing with the Sea Eagles was during the first day of the 2016 NRL Auckland Nines at Eden Park in New Zealand.
 He crossed for the winning try for Manly in their opening game against the Broncos, and later replicated the feat by scoring the winning try in their second game against the New Zealand Warriors.
 In December, he signed a 3-year contract with Super League side Leeds Rhinos, after being released from the final two years of his Sea Eagles contract.

 2017

 He played in the 2017 Super League Grand Final victory over the Castleford Tigers at Old Trafford.

 2019

 On 26 June 2019, Parcell joined fellow Super League side Hull Kingston Rovers on a deal until the end of the season.
 Just 24 hours after signing for the Hull Kingston Rovers, Parcell scored the winning try on his debut against cross-city rivals Hull F.C., the Hull Kingston Rovers won the match 18–10.

 2020

 On 15 October 2019, Hull Kingston Rovers turned the end of the season loan deal into a one-year contract.

+2021

+Parcell made 21 appearances for Hull Kingston Rovers in the 2021 Super League season as the club made it all the way to within one game of the grand final before losing to the Catalans Dragons.

+2022

+Parcell played a total of 25 games for Hull Kingston Rovers in the 2022 Super League season as the club finished 8th on the table and missed the playoffs.

+2023

+On 12 August 2023, Parcell played for Hull Kingston Rovers in their 17-16 golden point extra-time loss to Leigh in the Challenge Cup final.

+Parcell played 27 games for Hull Kingston Rovers in the 2023 Super League season as the club finished fourth on the table and qualified for the playoffs.
+He played in the club's semi-final loss against Wigan.

+2024

+In round 1 of the 2024 Super League season, Parcell was sent to the sin bin and also scored a try in Hull Kingston Rovers 22-0 victory over Hull FC.
+In round 7, Parcell scored a hat-trick in the club's 50-10 victory over the London Broncos.

+On 12 October, Parcell played in Hull Kingston Rovers 2024 Super League Grand Final loss against Wigan.

+2025

+On 13 November 2025 it was reported that he had come out of retirement to play for Western Clydesdales in the Queensland Cup in 2026.